FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 A common attack vector for smart contracts is [re-entrancy](https://docs.soliditylang.org/en/v0.8.4/security-considerations.html#re-entrancy).
 Similar to the Ethereum Virtual Machine, the FuelVM allows for re-entrancy.

-A _stateless_ re-entrancy guard in the Sway standard library.
+A _stateless_ re-entrancy guard is included in the Sway standard library.

-Note, this gaurd method will panic if re-entrancy is detected.
+Note, the guard will runtime panic if re-entrancy is detected.

 ```sway
 contract;